starcraftman/pakit/docs/pakit_recipes.rst

       Have breaks in text.
       It will be presented as 'More Information' when displaying a Recipe.
-      For instance `pakit --display example`.
+      For instance `pakit display example`.
       """
       def __init__(self):
           super(Example, self).__init__()